hedyhli/dotfiles/README.md

 ## Terminal

 The shell theme depends on the terminal theme.
-I use Kitty Terminal, where its config at `.config/kitty` uses the Dracula theme.
+I use Kitty Terminal, where its config at `.config/kitty`.
+It uses customized Catppuccin Mocha theme.
 Font configuration varies depending on the system hence it should be in a separate file `font.conf`.
 A `local.conf` file is recognized.
 Both of which are not tracked in this repo as they are platform-dependent.

 ## Gemini and Spartan client